 Many of these benefits are minor benefits.
 Only a small group of people in the population receives them.
 Therefore, there is not much external information on recipients for many of these benefits.
 In many cases, it is difficult to find a comparable benefit in external data that fits the exact definition of the respective variable in EU-SILC.
 In official statistics, they are often aggregated under some compound benefit.
 Micro data often is not reported in such detail to find a comparable variable.
 For this reason, external data for many benefits could not be found.
-Therefore, some of the columns of the tables are empty, while some of them are filled in for selected years only.
+Therefore many of the columns of Table 4.5 are empty, while some of them are filled in for selected years only.

-In addition, many of the variables listed in Table A3.5 and A3.6 are the result of the disaggregation carried out by the national team (for more methodological details, see Section 3.3.3).
+In addition, many of the variables listed in Table 4.5 are the result of the disaggregation carried out by the national team (for more methodological details, see Section 3.3.3).
 It should be noted, therefore, that any discrepancies in the number of recipients/aggregate spending estimated with EUROMOD (i.e. EU-SILC) vs based on official statistics can be attributed to both measurement error in the EU-SILC data as well as measurement error in the benefit disaggregation method.
 None of the old-age benefits has been simulated.
 Unfortunately, the number of recipients of old-age pensions (poa) cannot be validated against official statistics, as there is no available estimate that avoids double-counting of those individuals receiving more than one type of pension.
-However, official statistics are available for all disaggregated old-age benefits, e.g. the ones from the statutory pension insurance (poass), which is the most important old-age pension scheme and which strongly under-estimates number of recipients (ratio of 74%).
-The recipients of old-age benefits for civil servants (poacs), on the other hand, are substantially over-represented in SILC data (ratio of 141%).
-Old-age pensions from foreign countries (poabb) are heavily underestimated (ratio of 31%).
+However, official statistics are available for all disaggregated old-age benefits, i.e. the ones from the statutory pension insurance (poass), which somewhat understated in terms of number of recipients (ratio of 86%); the old-age benefits for civil servants (poacs), which are strongly overrepresented in SILC data (ratio of about 193%).